BrenoFariasdaSilva/Recommendation-Systems-AI/README.md

 Code improvement recommendations are very welcome, but keep in mind that many exercises will be very simple, with a lot of room for improvement, after all here is all the history of my learning progress in the field of Artificial Intelligence, mainly focused on Recommendation Systems.

 ## License
-This project is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE), which means you are free to use, modify, and distribute the code.
+This project is licensed under the [Apache License 2.0](LICENSE), which allows you to use, modify, distribute, and sublicense this code, even for commercial purposes, as long as you include the original copyright notice and attribute you as the original author for the repository.
 See the [LICENSE](LICENSE) file for more details.